• Skip to primary navigation

 Instructions

-• Heat the oven to 300 °F (150 °C) - holandské řízky are baked in the oven after frying to become juicier.
+• Preheat oven: Before you start making ground pork schnitzel, heat the oven to 300 °F—Holandský řízek patties are baked in the oven after frying to become juicier.

-• Make patties between your palms.
-They should be about ½ inch thick, and 5 inches in diameter.
+• Form the schnitzels: Make patties between your palms.
+They should be about 1 inch (2.5 cm) thick and about 5 inches (13cm) in diameter.

-• Prepare 2 shallow plates and 1 bowl.
-Put the flour on the first plate and breadcrumbs on the second one.
-Beat eggs into the bowl with a fork.
+• Coat the schnitzels: Prepare two shallow plates and one bowl.
+Put ¼ cup flour on the first plate and ¾ cup breadcrumbs on the second one.
+Whisk 2 eggs in the bowl using a fork.
+Salt them a bit.

-• Coat the prepared patties in the following order: 1) flour, 2) beaten eggs, 3) breadcrumbs.
+• Coat the prepared patties in the following order: 1) flour, 2) beaten eggs, and 3) breadcrumbs.

 Notes